grizzlytest/clone.js/README.md

 Hi everyone who sees this,

-I created this really fast during work, because we needed a function that was very fast at copying large dom elements within a container.
+We needed a function that was very fast at copying large dom elements within a container.
+So I decided to create this really fast during worktime.
-Mainly input fields, but it was very slow using jquery for this.

-We needed something that was reasonably on the fly without any lag, so with some digging using my minor javascript skills I created this.

 The way this function works is with a container and a preset element we need to copy.
 The preset element will be copied and converted to a string with the function .outerHTML.
 After that the container will be emptied.
 Finally after emptying the container we set a value within our eventhandler and then we fill the container with the outerHTML of the child node within that container.